Baker Mayfield

 Baker Reagan Mayfield (born April 14, 1995) is an American professional football quarterback for the Tampa Bay Buccaneers of the National Football League (NFL).
-Following one season of college football with the Texas Tech Red Raiders, he played for the Oklahoma Sooners, becoming the first walk-on player to win the Heisman Trophy.
-He was selected first overall by the Cleveland Browns in the 2018 NFL draft.
+He began his college football career with the Texas Tech Red Raiders before transferring to the Oklahoma Sooners.
+In 2017, he became the first Heisman Trophy winner since the introduction of athletic scholarships in the 1950s to have begun his college career as a walk-on.
+The Cleveland Browns selected him first overall in the 2018 NFL draft.